rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 from freezers to well-plates.
 It can also be used to model logical groupings of items that exist in the same physical location, or items that have not yet been placed in such a location.

+### Container Queries

+A CSS feature for selecting elements based on their surrounding container.

+> Container queries enable you to apply styles to an element based on the
+> size of the element's container.
+If, for example, a container has less
+> space available in the surrounding context, you can hide certain elements
+> or use smaller fonts. — [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries)